Marcia K. Johnson

 Marcia K. Johnson (born 1943) is an American cognitive psychologist and Sterling Professor Emerita, Yale University.

-She best known for her research on human memory, and cognitive and neural mechanisms of subjective experience, including pioneering work on comprehension, reality monitoring, source monitoring, and a component process architecture of cognition and memory.
+She is best known for her research on human memory, and cognitive and neural mechanisms of subjective experience, including pioneering work on comprehension, reality monitoring, source monitoring, and a component process architecture of cognition and memory.

 Her work has contributed to scientific understanding of how memories are constructed and distorted, how people make attributions about the origin and veridicality of their subjective experience, and how these cognitive processes are reflected in brain activity.

 Education

-Johnson attended public schools in Oakland and Ventura California.
-She received both her B.A. in psychology (1965) and Ph.D. in experimental psychology (1971) from the University of California, Berkeley.
-Undergraduate research assistant opportunities with Kathleen Archibald (Department of Sociology) and Lloyd Peterson (visiting the Berkeley Psychology Department from Indiana University) provided models of engaged academics working at different levels of analysis.
+Prior to her college career, Johnson attended public schools in Oakland and Ventura, California.
+She received her B.A. in Psychology in 1965 and her Ph.D. in Experimental Psychology in 1971, both from the University of California, Berkeley.
+Undergraduate research assistant opportunities with Kathleen Archibald from the Department of Sociology and Lloyd Peterson, who was visiting from the Psychology Department at Indiana University, provided models of engaged academics working, respectively, at applied policy and basic science levels of analysis.

-Along with taking courses from Geoffrey Keppel and Dan Slobin, she conducted her first experimental study and found that people were better at locating target forms embedded among others if they had previously distinguished them using holistic schemas or concepts than using specific features.
-During graduate school, as she continued to explore experimental approaches to memory and cognition, her primary mentors were Leo Postman and Geoffrey Keppel.
-An appointment as Visiting Scientist with Laird Cermak's group at the Memory Disorders Research Center, Boston VA (1992-1993) furthered her interests in brain networks of cognition.
+Along with taking undergraduate courses from Geoffrey Keppel and Dan Slobin, Johnson conducted her first experimental study and concluded that people were better at locating target abstract forms embedded among others if they had previously distinguished them using holistic schemas or concepts rather than specific features.
+During graduate school, as she continued to explore experimental approaches to understanding mental processes underlying memory and cognition, her doctoral advisor was Leo Postman; other mentors included Geoffrey Keppel and Donald Riley.
+An appointment as Visiting Scientist with Laird Cermak's group at the Memory Disorders Research Center, Boston VA (1992–1993), furthered her interests in brain networks of cognition.

 Career

-Johnson held faculty positions at the State University of New York at Stony Brook (1970-1985), Princeton University (1985-2000), and Yale University, where she was Professor of Psychology and the Interdepartmental Neuroscience Program (2000-2016).
-She was appointed Dilley Professor in 2024 and Sterling Professor in 2010.
+Johnson held faculty positions at the State University of New York at Stony Brook (1970–1985), Princeton University (1985–2000), and Yale University, where she was Professor of Psychology and the Interdepartmental Neuroscience Program (2000–2016) and served as Acting Chair of Psychology in 2003 and 2013 and as Chair from 2006 to 2011.
+She was appointed Dilley Professor in 2004 and Sterling Professor in 2010.

-Her former graduate students include Shahin Hashtroudi, Frank Durso, Mary Ann Foley, Tracey Kahan, Stephen Lindsay, Elizabeth A. Phelps, Kristi Multhaup, Chad Dodson, Denise Evert, Mara Mather, John Reeder, Wil Cunningham, and Keith Lyle.
+Her graduate students included Shahin Hashtroudi, Frank Durso, Mary Ann Foley, Tracey Kahan, Aurora Suengas, Stephen Lindsay, Elizabeth Phelps, Kristi Multhaup, Chad Dodson, Barb Chalfonte, Mara Mather, John Reeder, Wil Cunningham, Keith Lyle, Julie Higgins, Matthew Johnson, Kyungmi Kim, Becky van den Honert, and Arber Tasimi.
+Postdocs included John Kounios, Jianjian Qin, Linda Henkel, and Natalie Ebner.
+Faculty collaborators included John Bransford, Carol Raye, William Hirst, Karen Mitchell, Mark D'Esposito, Gregory McCarthy, Marvin Chun, and Jon Simons.